CHEVENING, St. Botolph (TQ 489 577),

 St. Michael's is attractively situated on the narrow upper greensand outcrop beneath the scarp of the North Downs.
-Both its plan and its origins are complex as the original church may be represented by the S. aisle, which begins from the second bay of the later, thirteenth century nave.
-It is independently-gabled and now adjoins the fourteenth century S. chapel, known as the Stanhope Chapel (as illustrated in the photograph above).
-Yet externally there is little evidence of the building's different stages of development since most features are renewed and only the late Perpendicular (Tudor) W. tower is of significant architectural value, rising in three stages to battlements, supported by diagonal buttresses and given dignity by an octagonal stair turret to the northeast, ascending in diminishing stages to project above the tower itself.
+Both its plan and its origins raise possible questions as the original church may have been on the site of the S. aisle and chapel, which together extend from the second bay from the west of the present nave to a few feet short of the east wall of the present chancel (as illustrated in the photograph above).
+They are independently-gabled, yet externally there is little evidence of any different stages in the building's development since most features are renewed and only the late Perpendicular (Tudor) W. tower is of significant architectural value, rising in three stages to battlements, supported by diagonal buttresses and given dignity by an octagonal stair turret to the northeast, ascending in diminishing stages to project above the tower itself.

 The interior is of much greater interest.
 The three-bay aisle arcade is composed of double-flat-chamfered arches and circular piers with circular capitals (as shown above left), compatible with a date in the early thirteenth century, and yet the two-bay arcade between the chancel and fourteenth century chapel is similar.
-Still more intriguing is the discovery that the nave N. windows (which not only begin one bay west of the aisle arcade arches opposite but are entirely out of synchoronization with them) are set in large blocked arches bearing two narrow flat chamfers (see the easternmost arch, above right), whose original function is difficult to conceive.
-Quite clearly, they never constituted a "proper" arcade, but rather three individual arches separated by wall pieces.
+Equally intriguing is the discovery that the nave N. windows (which not only begin one bay west of the aisle arcade arches opposite but are entirely out of synchoronization with them) are set in large blocked arches bearing two narrow flat chamfers (see the easternmost arch, above right), whose original function is difficult to conceive.
+Quite clearly, they never constituted a 'proper' arcade, but rather three individual arches separated by wall pieces.
 Were they simply intended to enhance the internal appearance of the windows, in which case then surely the latter were once of more impressive design, or could they have led to cross-gabled bays in the manner to be seen at Burrough Green, Cambridgeshire, perhaps serving as chapels?
-That may seem unlikely, yet there was a chapel further to the east, where a mediaeval arch now leads to the modern vestry, and recessed in the S. wall of the S. aisle opposite, there are two pairs of tomb canopies each followed by an ogee-pointed piscina (see the photograph of the western group, below left) which certainly implies there were two chapels here in the fourteenth century, presumably divided by a wall or a partition.
+That may seem unlikely, yet there was a chapel further to the east, where a mediaeval arch now leads into the modern vestry, and recessed in the S. wall of the S. aisle opposite, there are two pairs of tomb canopies each followed by an ogee-pointed piscina (see the photograph of the western group, below) which certainly indicates there were north and south chapels here at one time, presumably divided from the rest of the church by screens or other forms of partition.